Nunhead: Transport

-Gibbon Road is the location of Nunhead railway station.
-The station is located on the line from Blackfriars to Sevenoaks and Victoria to Dartford.
-Train services are provided by Southeastern.
+Nunhead railway station is located on Gibbon Road.
+It is on the line from Blackfriars to Sevenoaks and Victoria to Dartford.
+Services are provided by Southeastern and Thameslink.
 The area is also served by a variety of London Buses services.
 Bus route 78 starts in Nunhead and terminates in Shoreditch running via the commercial area surrounding Liverpool Street as well as going over famous Tower Bridge and bypassing the historical Tower of London.
 The P12, which begins its journey in Honor Oak Park, goes through Nunhead, terminating at Surrey Quays shopping centre.
 As part of the urban sprawl of London, Nunhead is contiguous with the neighbourhoods of Brockley to the east, Honor Oak to the south, East Dulwich to the south west, Peckham to the north west and New Cross to the north east.

 Politics

-Nunhead forms part of the Camberwell and Peckham Westminster constituency, with a ward in that constituency named Nunhead & Queens Road.
-Residents elect three councillors to Southwark Council every four years.
+Most of Nunhead falls within the Peckham Westminster constituency.
+The current MP is Miatta Fahnbulleh of the Labour Co-op party.

-The constituency has been a safe Labour seat since its inception in 1997.
-The current MP is Labour's Harriet Harman and forms part of the Lambeth and Southwark London Assembly constituency represented by Marina Ahmad of Labour.
+The constituency forms part of the Lambeth and Southwark London Assembly constituency represented by Marina Ahmad of Labour.

+Residents elect three councillors to Southwark Council every four years for the Nunhead and Queen's Road ward.

 Althea Smith was elected in 2010 for the Labour Party, but defected to the All People's Party.